psifertex/breaking_decompilers/index.md

 <!-- .slide: data-background-transition="none" data-background-color="white" data-background-size="contain" data-background="./images/binja.png" -->

 Note: I'm one of the developers behind Binary Ninja.
-I like to say (truthfully) that I'm the worst developer on a team of very smart ones building Binary Ninja.
-But as a result it means I get to go out into the public and talk to people about it. :-)
+I also believe the best talks have the shortest biography sections.

 ----